 All implant surfaces are available.
 Your surgeon will discuss the implant surface best for you pending your desires results.

 Breast implants should not affect breastfeeding, whether the implant is above or below the muscle.

 There is no increase in breast cancer risk for patients who have implants.
 A mammography, ultrasound and MRI can be performed when required.
 Breast screening requirements still apply and should be followed.

 There is a common misconception that implants must be replaced every 10 years.
 This is false and implants do not need to be removed by a certain time or date.
-However, womans bodies can change overtime due to weight, pregnancy etc which may require a revision of implants.
+However, a woman’s body can change overtime due to weight, pregnancy etc which may require a revision of implants.

 Unless your surgeon advises you otherwise, whether you wear a bra or a crop top or not is entirely up to you.
 It is simply a matter of comfort and will not affect the final result.

-Clients often share with us photos of celebrities’ breasts or images they’ve found online as references.
+Clients often share photos of celebrities’ breasts or images they’ve found online as references.
 This is helpful in knowing what someone likes (and perhaps doesn’t like).
-Since a breast augmentation is an enhanced version of your own breast, it isn’t a one size fits all situation.
-The trap is when patients see a breast shape or size they like and equate it to the implant that has been used.
-So, whilst the shape and size may be achievable depending on your anatomy, a different implant may need to be used to achieve a similar look.
+Since surgery is an enhanced version of your your current body, it isn’t a one size fits all situation.
+Absolute perfection is impossible – understanding your options will help you to achieve the best and longest lasting results.

 The implants differ in material and consistency, however, they both have an outer silicone shell.
 Based on your breast anatomy, body type and other factors, your surgeon might recommend one type of implant over another for the best results.
-However due to a higher risk of rupture, saline implants were more common back in the 90s.
+However due to a higher risk of rupture, silicone implants are more commonly used.